Towards Observability for Production Machine Learning Pipelines: Conclusion

 \section{Conclusion}

-We presented our prototype and vision for \mltrace{}, a lightweight, platform-agnostic end-to-end observability tool for ML applications. \mltrace integrates into existing codebases and does not force pipeline rewrites. \mltrace executes tests and monitors metrics at component runtime to set triggers or alert users when pipeline health is possibly degrading.
-We explained the different kinds of observability-related questions ML practitioners may want to ask and how our flexible data model supports these queries. \mltrace{} is still under active development: we are working on testing, monitoring, and alerting mechanisms as well as populating a component library for practitioners to construct ML pipelines off-the-shelf.
-We call on the database community to contribute to the vision of ML observability, helping supporting users who are comfortable with their existing toolstack, while alleviating many of the data management and querying concerns that come with production ML.
+We proposed new research challenges in ML observability through a taxonomy of detecting, diagnosing, and reacting to ML bugs, \mr{helping make sense of performance with incomplete information, identify potential issues in ML pipeline components, and trace the source of errors}.
+We discussed a high-level architecture of a bolt-on ML observability system\mr{, and introduced our prototype, \mltrace{}}\techreport{, a lightweight, platform-agnostic end-to-end observability tool for ML applications}.
+We call on the database community to contribute to the vision of ML observability\techreport{, supporting users who are comfortable with their existing toolstack, while}\papertext{ by} alleviating the many the data management and querying concerns that come with production ML.